joostkremers/parsebib/README.md

 Resolving cross-references means that if an entry that has a `crossref` field, fields in the cross-referenced entry that are not already part of the cross-referencing entry are added to it.
 Both BibTeX's (rather simplistic) inheritance rule and BibLaTeX's more sophisticated inheritance schema are supported.
 It is also possible to specify a custom inheritance schema.

-Expanding `@Strings` and resolving cross-references can also be done across files, if the result of parsing one file are passed when resolving the next file.
+Expanding `@Strings` and resolving cross-references can also be done across files, if the result of parsing one file are passed as arguments when parsing the next file.
 Details are discussed below.

 Note that if you wish to resolve cross-references, it is usually also necessary to expand `@String` abbreviations, because the `crossref` field may contain such an abbreviation.
 Resolving such a cross-reference will not work unless the abbreviation is expanded.

-Another option that may be useful when parsing a `.bib` file in order to display the items to the user is the ability to select which fields are returned.
-The higher-level API functions therefore can take a list of fields to be read and included in the results.
+When parsing a bibliography file for display, one may not be interested in all the data of each entry.
+The higher-level API functions can therefore take a list of fields to be read and included in the results.
 Fields not in this list are ignored, except for the `=key=` and `=type=` fields, which are always included.

 If you use this option and also want to resolve cross-references, you need to include the `crossref` field in the list of requested fields.
 Without it, `parsebib` is not able to determine which entries cross-reference another entry and no cross-references will be resolved.
 Also note that cross-referencing may add fields to an entry that are not on the list of requested fields.
 For example, in `biblatex`, the `booktitle` field of an `InBook` entry is linked to the `title` field of the cross-referenced `Book` entry.
 In such a case, if `title` is on the list  of requested fields, the `booktitle` field is added to the cross-referencing entry, even if `booktitle` is not on the list of requested fields.

 ### Higher-level API ###

 The higher-level API consists of functions that read and return all items of a specific type in the current buffer.
 They do not move point.
-Note that the arguments in these functions (except `parsebib-expand-xrefs`) are keyword arguments.
+Note that the arguments in these functions (except in `parsebib-expand-xrefs`) are keyword arguments.

 #### `parsebib-collect-bib-entries (&key entries strings inheritance fields)` ####